 5. Cook any sort of vegetable in it

-Any breakfast, lunch, or dinner when you plan on using a skillet to cook up some vegetables like spinach, asparagus, bell peppers, etc. can be improved with subbing in bacon grease instead of olive oil.
+Any breakfast, lunch, or dinner when you plan on using a skillet to cook up some vegetables like spinach, asparagus, bell peppers, etc. can be improved by subbing in bacon grease instead of olive oil.
 Just try it, you won’t regret it!

 6. Use it to make delicious pasta sauces

 Bacon pasta sauces are incredible and so easy to put together.
-Cook down onions, mushrooms, or whatever you want in your sauce in bacon fat and then add-in heavy cream if you want an alfredo vibe or cream cheese with parmesan if you want a more traditional cheese sauce.
+Cook down onions, mushrooms, or whatever you want in your sauce in bacon fat, and then add in heavy cream if you want an alfredo vibe or cream cheese with parmesan if you want a more traditional cheese sauce.
 Toss it in the pasta of your choice and voila!